braunit/ProgressiveCode/README.md

 This repository is used to host the code examples described on https://progressive-code.com

+## BuildPropertiesDemo

+This project is full working example of a simple Spring Boot command line application.

+The focus of this project is on the integration of the BuildProperties information provided by SpringBoot.

 ## CRUDApp

 This project is full working example of a simple Spring Boot based CRUD application.